 USDOT Number on Trucks: New Rules for Massachusetts Companies

-Under the new MA State Markings Regulation, owners of commercial vehicles (including heavy duty pickup trucks and vans, weighing 10,000 lbs+) are being asked to do two things:
+Under the updated MA State Markings Regulation, owners of commercial vehicles (with a gross weight or combined gross weight of 10K+) are being asked to do two things:

 1.)
 Apply for and display a USDOT number on their vehicles.